oliviamtallent/cf-ai-marathon-planner/README.md

 - Generation is chunked to avoid token limits
 - Invalid AI responses are detected and shown to the user through the UI

+## Acknowledgements

+This project was bootstrapped using a Vanilla Chat Workers AI (https://github.com/craigsdennis/vanilla-chat-workers-ai) chat example provided by Cloudflare.
+All application logic, prompts, workflows, and UI behavior were implemented specifically for this project and are original work.

 ## Running Locally
 ```bash
 npm install